 For example, “There are no such thing as dragons,” or, what is logically equivalent, “There are no dragons, anywhere, ever.”
 The issue here is not whether the claim of the non-existence of dragons is true or false; but, whether there is an observation we -- or beings like us, of limited breadth of experience in space and time -- can perform to establish it.

-There are a host of causal myths involved with American education, primary, secondary, and higher, be it public, private or parochial.
+There are a host of causal myths involved with all sorts of reform efforts, in particular, American education, primary, secondary, and higher, be it public, private or parochial.
 For example:

 (See References to Schooling Myths.)

 Bad or insensitive teachers are the primary cause of failing students.